MOSEK/mosek.rust/doc/source/api.rst

     ``maxnumqnz : i64``

-Obtains the number of preallocated non-zeros for :math:`Q` (both objective and constraints).
-When this number of non-zeros is reached |mosek| will automatically allocate more space for :math:`Q`.
+Obtains the number of preallocated non-zeros for all quadratic terms in objective and constraints.

 .. index:: get_max_num_var